-Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, completed his third season with the Monarchs.
+Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, completed his fourth season with the Monarchs.
 Dee coached the offensive line in 2013 for ODU, the same position he started coaching when he joined the staff in 2011.

 Dee returned to coaching the offensive line in 2013 as the offensive line paved the way for an ODU offense that scored 42.3 points per game.
 The offense averaged 519 yards of total offense per game and 359.4 passing yards per game.

 ODU started seniors Jack Lowney, D.J.
 Morrell and David Born up front, until Born missed the final six games due to an inury.
 Tyler Fisher became the first true freshman in ODU's five years of football to start on the offensive line.
 Morrell and Lowney received FBS All-Independent recognition from Phil Steele and the Roanoke Times.

 In 2012, Dee was the acting Defensive Coordinator for the Monarchs.
 The Monarchs finished in the top-20 nationally in red zone defense and sacks.
 ODU recorded 37 sacks on the year good enough for sixth best in the country and finished 16th in the country in red zone defense.
 He also coached the defensive line, as Dominique Guinn-Bailey earned CAA All-Conference honors.

 Dee joined the coaching staff in the spring of 2011 and patroled the sidelines overseeing the offensive line.
 The Monarchs garnered a 10-3 overall mark, its first ever national ranking, finished the season at No. 10 in the country and advanced to the second round of the FCS playoffs.